karl-zylinski/karl-zylinski.github.io/content/posts/no-engine-gamedev-using-odin-and-raylib.md

 You can use `rl.LoadModel` to load complete 3D models from a file, including any materials.
 You can use `rl.LoadShader` to load shaders, making it possible to create custom lighting and effects.

+## Hot reload

+I think code hot reload can be very beneficial for tweaking gameplay code.
+It essentially means that you swap out the code but keep the same "game memory".

+I've written about this before [here](https://zylinski.se/posts/hot-reload-gameplay-code/) and I have made an [Odin + Raylib + Hot Reload template](https://github.com/karl-zylinski/odin-raylib-hot-reload-game-template).
+The template might be good starting point for a game if you want hot reload capabilities.

+## Web builds

+Being able to put a game on the web can be very important when for example participating in a gamejam.

+The hot reload template I linked in the previous section has web build support.
+I also have a separate ["Odin + Raylib on the web" repository](https://github.com/karl-zylinski/odin-raylib-web) if you just want the web stuff.
+The web build has some limitations.
+Please see the "Troubleshooting" section in the README if you run into any problems.

 ## Learning more

 I've written a book on Odin.
 It's great for people who come from other languages and also want a friendly introduction to low-level programming: https://odinbook.com